Fiscal Deficit and Its Impact on the Indian Economy

 What the numbers say

-• Capital spending was about 1.6%of GDP in 2014-15
+• Capital spending was about 1.6% of GDP in 2014-15.

-• In the same year, it earned about ₹30.78 lakh crore
+• In the same period, it expects to earn (non-debt receipts) about ₹36.51 lakh crore.

 Impact of Fiscal Deficit on the Indian Economy